@neuledge/context

 Portable & Shareable

 Each library compiles into a single .db file.
-Check it into your repo or share on a drive — everyone gets the same indexed docs with zero setup.
+Check it into your repo, share on a drive, or run context serve --http to share a single server with your entire team — every AI assistant connects to the same docs.

 Internal Docs Too